What is Fresh Frozen Live Resin?

 This sought-after concentrate is like picking the best bud from a grow and consuming it right then and there.

-By cryogenically freezing the plant close to harvest or at harvest, we pause the plant’s life cycle to maintain its potency, fragrance and taste.
-The result is a pungent, tasty amber oil with high concentrations of THC and CBD.
+By cryogenically freezing the cannabis plant at harvest, we pause the plant’s life cycle to maintain its potency, fragrance and taste.
+After an extraction process, the result is a pungent, tasty amber oil with high concentrations of THC and CBD.

 Some of the industry’s most creative minds are drawn to the science of concentrating cannabis.
 Experimenting with live resin made from fresh frozen flower may be the pinnacle of this homegrown science.

 Today, Humboldt Legends is working to bring together creative extraction scientists with knowledgeable sustainable cannabis farmers in Humboldt to create pesticide-free extracts.

 We talked to a few of our extract partners and they each had their own variations of how the process works.
 Research behind concentrating cannabis is limited.
 As legalization and acceptance grows across the country, legitimacy to this science is growing as well.

 1.Harvest: We cut the plant at harvest time or just before, when the plant is at its most desirable stage.
 The gland heads should have a clear or milky consistency.

 2. Handled with care: Trichomes are small resin glands found all over the bud and leaves.
 It’s where terpenes and cannabinoids (THC and CBD) are housed, the “miracle molecules.”

 We clip individual buds off the stem to avoid smearing the resin or breaking up the bud, which exposes chlorophyl.
 We remove crispy brown leaves, yellow leaves and bug-eaten leaves.